Assistant Coach – 6th Season

-Lindsay Leftwich embarks on her fifth season as an assistant coach at LSU.
+Lindsay Leftwich embarks on her sixth season as an assistant coach at LSU.
 She is involved with all aspects of the program which include defense, hitting, recruiting, video scouting and camps.

-Under Leftwich, LSU produced her second SEC All-Defensive Team member in first baseman Sandra Simmons who produced a fielding percentage of .970, while catcher Kellsi Kloss led all players with a .988 mark behind the plate for the Tigers.
+Under Leftwich, LSU produced her second SEC All-Defensive Team member in first baseman Sandra Simmons in 2015 who produced a fielding percentage of .970, while catcher Kellsi Kloss led all players with a .988 mark behind the plate for the Tigers as Kloss was named All-SEC and was the first LSU catcher to earn a spot on the postseason list.

 In 2014 the team produced its highest fielding percentage under Leftwich, finishing in the top five in the league with a .970 mark.
 Under her watch, six different players posted defensive averages above led by Sandra Simons who led the team with a .994 average with 309 putouts.